nifex007/PizzaMart/README.md

 # PizzaMart

 ## Description
-Pizza ordering services
+A simple Pizza ordering service

-Pizza order mangement
 ### Functions
 * Order pizzas:
 	* It should be possible to specify the desired flavors of pizza (margarita, marinara, salami), the number of pizzas and their size (small, medium, large).